Mezwer/Quantum-Simulator/README.md

     pip install -r reqs.txt
     ```

-3. Download or make your own QASM file (can just be a plain .txt file that looks like a QASM file), and put it in `bin`, or change file paths in code as needed.
+3. Download or make your own QASM file (can just be a plain .txt file that looks like a QASM file), and put it in `pyfiles`, or change file paths in code as needed.

 ### Files

-Python files in `bin` can be modified, and the `quantum_circuit.ipynb` file contains a breakdown of the code and techniques used in the program.
+Python files in `pyfiles` can be modified, and the `quantum_circuit.ipynb` file contains a breakdown of the code and techniques used in the program.

 Documentation in code.